wold5/avater-manual/manual_en.md

 _Note: The export is currently hardcoded to use the local mirror when mirroring is enabled, else the device's databases._

 ##### Open debug logfile
 Accessible if debug messages are logged to a logfile.

-To change, see settings > advanced, or consult the CLI "--help" information.
+Debug logging can be enabled from the settings menu or the CLI.
+Consult the FAQ (near the end of this document) for more details.

 <a id="devicetoolbar"></a>